-NOTE: Some communications software programs require a particular setting for your modem (the RapidComm[TM] software, which shipped with your modem, does not).
+NOTE: Some communications software programs require a particular setting for your modem (RapidComm, which shipped with your modem, does not).
 If you wish to use a program other than RapidComm, now is a good time to read that software's manual to determine what setting is required.